Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Gravitational Lensing, PS, and Vacuum Optical Signatures

-Gravitational lensing provides a direct and geometry-driven probe of spacetime structure around compact objects, allowing deviations from general relativity to be tested without detailed assumptions about the nature of the light source \cite{WOS:000475651300001CARDOSO,Chakraborty:2016lxo}.
-Since the first experimental confirmation of light deflection by the Sun, lensing has evolved into a precision tool for constraining modified gravity models, including scenarios with Lorentz symmetry breaking or nonlinear electromagnetic sectors \cite{Partanen:2025snb}.
-In the weak-field regime, where the photon trajectory remains far from the event horizon, small deviations from the Schwarzschild prediction can accumulate into potentially observable signatures relevant to astrophysical lensing systems \cite{Tsukamoto:2014dta}.
+Gravitational lensing provides a direct and geometry-driven probe of spacetime structure around compact objects, allowing deviations from GR to be tested without detailed assumptions about the nature of the light source \cite{WOS:000475651300001CARDOSO,Chakraborty:2016lxo}.
+Since the first experimental confirmation of light deflection by the Sun, lensing has evolved into a precision tool for constraining modified gravity models, including scenarios with LSB or nonlinear electromagnetic sectors \cite{Partanen:2025snb}.
+In the weak-field regime, where the photon trajectory remains far from the EH, small deviations from the Schwarzschild prediction can accumulate into potentially observable signatures relevant to astrophysical lensing systems \cite{Tsukamoto:2014dta}.

-In the present context, weak gravitational lensing offers a sensitive diagnostic of the Kalb-Ramond-ModMax black hole.
-Although both the Kalb-Ramond condensate and the ModMax nonlinearity primarily affect the near-horizon geometry, their influence propagates to large distances through the optical structure of spacetime.
-A key feature of the metric~\eqref{metric_solution} is its non-standard asymptotic behaviour, $f(r)\to 1/(1-\ell)\neq 1$ as $r\to\infty$, which renders the standard Gibbons-Werner formulation of the Gauss-Bonnet theorem inapplicable \cite{Gibbons:2008rj,Jusufi:2017mav,Ishihara:2016vdc}.
-Instead, the deflection angle must be computed using the Ono-Ishihara-Asada (OIA) extension~\cite{Ono:2017pie,Ishihara:2016vdc}, which incorporates a topological boundary correction arising from the non-Euclidean asymptotic structure of the optical manifold.
+In the present context, weak gravitational lensing offers a sensitive diagnostic of the KR-ModMax BH.
+Although both the KR condensate and the ModMax nonlinearity primarily affect the near-horizon geometry, their influence propagates to large distances through the optical structure of spacetime.
+A key feature of the metric~\eqref{metric_solution} is its non-standard asymptotic behaviour, $f(r)\to 1/(1-\ell)\neq 1$ as $r\to\infty$, which renders the standard Gibbons-Werner formulation of the GB theorem inapplicable \cite{Gibbons:2008rj,Jusufi:2017mav,Ishihara:2016vdc}.
+Instead, the deflection angle must be computed using the OIA extension~\cite{Ono:2017pie,Ishihara:2016vdc}, which incorporates a topological boundary correction arising from the non-Euclidean asymptotic structure of the optical manifold.
+This correction is not merely a technical refinement; as we show below, it produces a \emph{negative} contribution to the deflection angle that carries a direct imprint of the KR parameter $\ell$ and whose sign is opposite to that of BV monopole and Letelier cloud-of-string backgrounds, providing a clean observational discriminant between these superficially similar metric modifications.